KratosMultiphysics/CoSimIO/docs/tutorials/cpp/mpi.md

 ## Connecting
 Please check the [serial instructions](integration_co_sim_io.md#connecting-and-disconnecting) first.

-The first step to establish a connection to Kratos CoSimulation is to use the `ConnectMPI` method.
+For using the _CoSimIO_ in an mpi-parallel context, it is required to establish a connection with `ConnectMPI` instead of `Connect`.
+This is the first step to establish a connection to Kratos CoSimulation.
 Besides the settings, it takes an `MPI_Comm` communicator.
 This communicator should only have the ranks that contain the interface.
 It is also possible for it to contain all the ranks (e.g. `MPI_COMM_WORLD`) when some ranks are empty i.e. have no part of the coupling interface, but this is less efficient.
 ```c++
 // The connect must be called before any CosimIO method
 // mpi_comm_interface should only contain the ranks that have a part of the coupling interface